splvm/os-meetup/README.md

 ## Annoucement
 - **7/15/2022** Wen Lin and Mossaka will hold an office hour for answering lab 1 questions!
 Come and talk about Xv6!
 [Zoom link](https://zoom.us/j/96343577905?pwd=NTF6V1pkSXZDVHdHZTZNS1pxamFLZz09).
-Below are some questions you can think about before Saturday meetup
+- **7/15/2022** ❓Below are some questions you can think about before the Saturday meetup
   1. In the book, it says that every process has a user stack and a kernel stack.
-Where is user stack being defined in `proc.h`?
+Where is user stack defined in `proc.h`?
   2. What are `mret` and `sret` instructions in RISC-V?
   3. How is microkernel different from unikernel?
+Can you name some examples of monokernel, microkernel, and unikernel?
 What is microVM?
-Can you name some examples of monokernel, microkernel, and unikernel?
   4. Can you describe, in full detail, how Xv6 boostraps and runs the first user process?
+  5. Explain what are "undefined behaviours" in C language
+  6. What is segmentation fault in C program?
 - **7/14/2022** 📅 Reminder: Lab 1 Util is due on this **Saturday 7/16/2022 at 5:00 P.M.
 PST**.
 We will hold a post-lab happy hour 🎉 on Saturday at the end of our meetup.
 - **7/10/2022** Lab 1 Util Github Classroom has been updated.
 Please click [here](https://classroom.github.com/a/q4I5zsip) to get a fork.
 Please remember that **NEVER** share code publically and **NEVER** make the repo public.
 The first lab is due on 📅 Saturday 7/16/2022.
 You can directly `git push` to your repo to submit your lab assignment.
 - **7/10/2022** Thanks for joining our first OS meetup!
 Here are the links we shared: